Yanwu-Liu/SNS-2021-SN15105271/README.md

 - **sec2_dailyhealthcare.py**: function file for Section 2: predicting daily new hospital admissions in England from 30-Nov-2020 to 28-Dec-2020.
 Logic flow same as section 1.

+- Jupyter_report.pdf[/Jupyter_report.pdf]: a Jupyternotebook report printing all results for both section 1 and section 2.
+- prerequisites.txt[/prerequisites.txt]: a text file summarising all prerequisites packages.

 ## DataSplitting

 For both sections, 0.75 of dataset is used as training, 0.15 as validation and 0.10 as test set.